sigma-py/quadpy/README.md

 with the addition that quadpy handles complex-, vector-, matrix-valued integrands, and "intervals" in spaces of arbitrary dimension.

-To integrate over a _triangle_ with [Strang's rule](https://bookstore.siam.org/wc08/) of degree 6, do
+To integrate over a _triangle_, do
 ```python
 import numpy
 import quadpy